Estimated reading time: 5 minutes

 At times, you’ll need to carry heavy equipment or materials to the job site.

 Your fine motor skills are also important in electrical work.
-You’ll need the manual dexterity to work with small wires, connectors, and tools.
+You’ll need manual dexterity to work with small wires, connectors, and tools.
 Hand-eye coordination is also important to put everything together.

 Electrical work doesn’t always happen during business hours.
 You’ll likely have to take turns being on call to handle emergency after-hours work.